 Cyberattack halts some operations at Crown Equipment

 Jun.
-19—Crown Equipment has experienced a cyberattack that required the company to temporarily shut down its operating systems to investigate and resolve the matter, the company said today in a statment.
+19—Crown Equipment has experienced a cyberattack that required the company to temporarily shut down its operating systems to investigate and resolve the matter, the company said Wednesday.

 The company attributed the malicious attack to an international cybercriminal organization.